 How to print only your outline

-On the Print menu in the Outline panel, select Outline only
+On the Print menu above the Tabletop, select Outline only

 Select your format and click Submit.